 Keeping to a sleep schedule will help regulate your body clock, making it easier to get a full night’s sleep.
-Try going to bed at the same time each night.
-And waking up at the same time each morning.
+Try going to bed at the same time each night and waking up at the same time each morning.
 You can also get into the routine of having a warm bath or listening to music.
-Whatever schedule you chose, ensure you stick to it every night, even on the weekends and eventually your body will know when it is time to go to sleep.
+Whatever schedule you chose, ensure you stick to it every night, even on the weekends, and eventually, your body will know when it is time to go to sleep.

 4. Eliminate light

 Try to eliminate any light in your bedroom.
 Having light in your room can trick the body into believing it is still day time.
 Hang blackout curtains and turn off any lamps or light sources.
-Even the smallest amount of light can have a big impact on your sleep quality.
+Even the smallest amount of light can have a significant impact on your sleep quality.

 5. Stop drinking caffeine after 2 pm